-Kim Kardashian Calls Paris ‘Life Changing’ Ahead of KUWTK Tell-All
+Kim Kardashian Calls Paris ‘Life Changing’ Ahead Of KUWTK Tell-All

 Ever since the teasers surfaced, speculation about Kim Kardashian having a mental breakdown has been doing rounds.
 While the celebrity reality star has not revealed if the memories of the theft are disabling, tweets indicate the Paris ordeal continues to trouble.

-Investigations into the theft has seen the French Police detain several people for interrogation even as the case is underway.
+Investigations into the theft have seen the French Police detain several people for interrogation even as the case is underway.
 Kim also thanked the French cops in her tweets and her friends as well as family who stood by her.

 To the French police, thank you for your incredible hard work.